Tutorial: Part 1¶

 project.yaml

-: defines the SAYN project.
+: defines the SAYN project and the task groups.
 It is shared across all collaborators.settings.yaml

 : defines the individual user's settings.
-It is unique for each collaborator and should never be pushed to git as it contains credentials.tasks
+It is unique for each collaborator and should never be pushed to git as it contains credentials.python

 : folder where scripts forpython